OwenMcAllister/EsotericXclalibur/README.md

 **Instruction Shape:**

-For instructions with parameters: k occurences of 'tech' ':' parameter 1 ':' parameter 2 'x'
+For instructions with parameters:

+- k occurences of 'tech' ':' parameter 1 ':' parameter 2 'x'

 For instructions with no parameters:

-k occurences of 'tech' 'x'
+- k occurences of 'tech' 'x'

 **A fully formed EXLang instruction:**

-'tech : techx techx x' = push an integer value of 2 onto the stack.
+    tech : techx techx x

+pushes an integer value of 2 onto the stack.